Surrogate Partner Certification

 A description of your personal evolution in the areas of sexuality and relationships.

-You essay should address the following questions: What was the constellation and value system of your family of origin?
-What was your experience of your your early years?
+Your essay should address the following questions: What was the constellation and value system of your family of origin?
+What was your experience of your early years?
 What life experiences have shaped you? changed you? and informed you about yourself?
 How have your relationships begun and ended, and how do they begin and end now?
-What is your sexual orientation and how do you related to the concept of gender?
+What is your sexual orientation and how do you relate to the concept of gender?
 How do you view and experience physical and emotional intimacy?
-What matter to you and who matters to you at this stage of your life?
-What is your current work, love and sex life?
+What matters to you and who matters to you at this stage of your life?
+What is your current work, love, and sex life?

 The membership committee wishes to assure applicants that personal information is handled respectfully and confidentially.

 Where were you trained and by whom?
-If you were not trained by IPSA please provide a complete description of your training—this should include an outline or detailed description of the content of your training; the dates of your training; the names and phone numbers or addresses of your trainers.
-Please describe the length of your training (number of hours over how many days, etc.), the nature of the training, and include a copy of any certificates of completion, evaluation or verification that you have received.
-IPSA trainees must list the dates of their training and internships, and the names of all their trainers and mentors.
-The IPSA Training Coordinator will provide the membership committee with a report regarding former trainee’s completion of training and internship.
+If you were not trained by IPSA please provide a complete description of your training—this should include an outline or detailed description of the content of your training; the dates of your training; the names and phone numbers and/or addresses of your trainers.
+Please describe the length of your training (number of hours each day over how many days, etc.), the nature of the training, and include a copy of any certificates of completion, evaluation, and verification that you received this taining..
+IPSA trainees must list the dates of their training and internships and the names of all their trainers and mentors.
+The IPSA Training Coordinator will provide the membership committee with a report regarding former IPSA trainees’ completion of training and internship.

-— Do you always work in conjunction with therapist?
+Do you always work in conjunction with a therapist?

-After all materials have been received, the membership committee will review your completed application and will contact you to set up an interview and/or to request additional information from you.
-After peer review interview(s), the membership chairperson will submit a summary of your application and commentary to the current IPSA voting members for consideration and decision.
+After all parts of your application have been received, the IPSA Membership Committee will review your completed application and will contact you to set up an interview and/or to request additional information from you.
+After peer review interview(s), the membership chairperson will submit commentary and a summary of your application to the current IPSA voting members for consideration and decision.